 Window – Opening fitted with glass that emits light on or through the optical system.

-Yag 1064nm Laser – Laser used for dark brown and black thick hair and is most preferred laser wavelength for darker skin types.
+Yag 1064nm Laser – Laser used for dark brown and black thick hair and is the most preferred laser wavelength for darker skin types.
 Ablation – Removal of material with energy via a laser that can evaporate, vaporize or melt.